 Clarification: "I wanted to clarify that the infamous ‘red wine headache’ is very real for some people, but as mentioned above, it’s not the sulfites that are causing them." ~ Jennifer Kaplan

 In the June issue of the Harvard Health Letter, it says ''The red wine headache is a real if poorly understood phenomenon." and according to Marian Burros that quote is what she would call "a masterpiece of understatement."

 4. There are less sulfites in white wine.

 It’s probably safe to say that we all know someone that doesn’t drink red wine “because of the sulfites.”
 In reality, white wines have slightly more sulfites than reds.

 5. There are more sulfites used in American wines.

 Surprise, things listed in bold are still NOT TRUE.
-Though winemaking practices differ in each country and region, the amount of sulfites used in winemaking tends to be the same among Old World and New World countries.
+Though winemaking practices differ in each country and region, a number of sulfites used in winemaking tends to be the same among Old World and New World countries.
 Several studies show that sulfite levels are similar throughout Europe and the US specifically.
-The fact that the US has a sulfite warning label but Canada and European countries do not tends to add to this myth.
+The fact that the US has a sulfite warning label but Canada and European countries do not tend to add to this myth.